 You can also communicate these improvements to your customers through email marketing or social media so they know that you heard them and took their suggestions to heart.

-Have you ever driven to your favorite bakery for a cupcake after a long, bad day only to find that they were closed – even though their Google My Business listing said they were open for another hour?
+Have you ever driven to your favorite bakery for a cupcake after a long, bad day only to find that they were closed – even though their Google Business Profile said they were open for another hour?

 But, seriously, this is an easy way to make your customers happy and ensure you don’t lose business in the process.